MariaExtrella/QATestTheAgileMonkeys/README.md

       -DartifactId=myproject

-All needed is importing in Eclipse the folder with the Maven proyect from the directory in which it is saved:
+All needed is to import in Eclipse the folder with the Maven proyect from the directory in which it is saved:

 ![image](https://user-images.githubusercontent.com/83512148/119242261-cae01300-bb5c-11eb-859b-a4fcb83d374a.png)